forestgrape/coronavirus/index.md

 Just smelling would be the theoretical possibility of an infection.
 But for the odds to be in two digits percentages, one needs likely to be that close to a person that the cloths would be smelling.

 This yields either avoiding Sars-Cov-2 containing smoke entirely or filtering out most particulates above 200 nm (probably above 1000 nm is enough).
 Keeping the metaphor in mind that the right indoor ventilation and indoor wearing a mask is key.
 See [public-advice](#public-advice).

+* [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
+* [Salathe et al](#salathe) simulate both the airborne and droplet spread of influenza, using observed contact patters of students.
+They find that a good ventilation can be as effective as vaccinating around half of the population.

 <p id=references>-----</p>